symfony-cmf/symfony-cmf-docs/bundles/create/workflow.rst

 Workflows
 ---------

+.. versionadded:: 1.1
+Support for workflows was introduced in CreateBundle 1.1.

 CreateJS uses a REST api for creating, loading and changing content.
 To delete content the HTTP method DELETE is used.
 Since deleting might be a more complex operation than just removing the content form the storage (e.g. getting approval by another